Dmart Ltd – Excellent Business With Stratospheric Valuation

 2. Key Historical Financials

-Revenue had fallen in FY21 due to COVID-19 and has recovered strongly in FY22 with 28% growth on a YoY basis
+Revenue had fallen in FY21 due to COVID-19 and has recovered strongly in FY22 and Q3FY23 with 28% and 26% growth respectively on a YoY basis

 Company delivered Like for Like (LFL) growth of ~17% in FY22 in the stores which have been operational for more than 24 months